Fantasy Football Mastermind

 The masses asked for it, now you got it!
 The UPGRADED iPhone, iPad, & iPod compatible App from FFMastermind.com has been released!
 Download the FFMastermind.com UPGRADED Quick Bits App HERE and let us know what you think of it with a review!
 This App covers our NFL Quick Bits feature with a comprehensive search feature.
 In addition, Team News in a team-by-team format and for the league has been added!
 We are very excited about our new Upgraded App!
 Check it out!

-Team FFMastermind.com and The Doomsday Blasters, two teams led by Michael Nazarek and Dr. Gil Brovar, won $10,000 in the 2015 FFPC High Stakes Main Event this past season.
-The winner of this prestigious event wins $300,000!
+Team FFMastermind.com, led by Michael Nazarek and Dr. Gil Brovar , won $4,000 in the 2016 FFPC High Stakes Main Event this past season, including a league championship.
+The winner of this prestigious event wins $250,000!
+Nazarek and Brovar have teamed to win more than $20,000 in this event over the past three seasons!

-FFMastermind Wins Another Experts Championship!
+FFMastermind Wins Two More Experts Championships in 2016!

-Team FFMastermind.com led by Michael Nazarek took down another The Huddle (SOFA) Expert 12 league Title , making it BACK-TO-BACK CHAMPIONSHIPS!
-This league is run by theHuddle.com , and has been around since 1998, when Nazarek took home the very first title.
-In addition, Team FFMastermind.com led by Michael Nazarek and Steve Yerger finished second (back-to-back second place finishes) in the 2015 The Huddle Expert IDP league.
-Overall, FFMastermind.con has won at least one Experts league title in 11 of the past 12 years!
+Team FFMastermind.com led by Michael Nazarek & Chris Rito took down the prestigious 2016 FANEX (Fantasy Experts) League Title , making it their 5th title since this league began in the mid-90's!
+In addition, Team FFMastermind.com led by Michael Nazarek and Steve Yerger finally won the 2016 The Huddle Expert IDP league, after finishing second in each of the past two seasons!
+This league is run by theHuddle.com , and has been around for more than a decade.
+Overall, FFMastermind.con has won at least one Experts league title in 12 of the past 13 years!

 FFMastermind Finishes 15th Overall in 2014 FFPC High Stakes Fantasy Football Main Event!